Questions About Play Therapy in Houston | Houston Play Therapy FAQ

 We Have the Answers to Houston’s Questions about Play Therapy

 Play therapy is a field that’s been around for a while, but it’s one that many adults may not know much about.
-In the fifteen years our practice has been focusing on providing play therapy to Houston’s children (and helping their parents, too), we’ve heard A LOT of questions, and none of them were bad ones.
+In the 20+ years our practice has been focusing on providing play therapy to Houston’s children (and helping their parents, too), we’ve heard A LOT of questions, and none of them were bad ones.
 Here are a few more common ones about therapy for children, along with answers we hope will help clear things up.

 1. What is play therapy?